dmcmahill/wcalc/benchmarks/freefem/README.md

 The problem statement for Laplace's equation in these files may look a little different from the form that students are first introduced to.
-For further reading look for a text that talks about ajoint operators, Green's functions, and also variational methods for PDE's.
+For further reading look for a text that talks about ajoint operators, Green's functions, and also variational methods for partial differential equations (PDE's).

-The big picture ideal though is that these models all just solve Laplaces equation for electro quasi-static potential subject to boundary conditions imposed by the signal and ground conductors.
-The region is bounded by putting a boundary around the entire problem.
+The big picture idea is that these models all just solve Laplace's equation for electro quasi-static potential subject to boundary conditions imposed by the signal and ground conductors.
+The region is bounded (made finite) by placing a boundary around the entire problem.
 For cases such as coax, we already have this outer boundary as part of the problem.
 For cases such as microstrip, we end up putting the structure inside of a metal box and have to size the box large enough to not affect the operation of the transmission line.

 In mixed-dielectric cases such as microstrip, an additional border is placed at the dielectric interface to cause additional meshing.